-After giving effect to our issuance and sale of 7,600,000 shares of our common stock in this offering at an assumed initial public offering price of \$19.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of June 30, 2013 would have been \$162.0 million, or \$5.38 per share.
-This represents an immediate increase in pro forma net tangible book value per share of \$4.17 to existing stockholders and immediate dilution of \$14.12 in pro forma net tangible book value per share to new investors purchasing common stock in this offering.
+After giving effect to our issuance and sale of 7,600,000 shares of our common stock in this offering at the initial public offering price of \$22.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of June 30, 2013 would have been \$179.7 million, or \$5.97 per share.
+This represents an immediate increase in pro forma net tangible book value per share of \$4.76 to existing stockholders and immediate dilution of \$16.03 in pro forma net tangible book value per share to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting pro forma net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$19.50 Historical net tangible book value per share as of June 30, 2013 \$(96.09) Increase per share attributable to the conversion of outstanding preferred stock 97.30 Pro forma net tangible book value per share as of June 30, 2013 1.21 Increase in net tangible book value per share attributable to new investors 4.17 Pro forma net tangible book value per share after this offering 5.38 Dilution per share to new investors \$14.12
+Initial public offering price per share \$22.00 Historical net tangible book value per share as of June 30, 2013 \$(96.09) Increase per share attributable to the conversion of outstanding preferred stock 97.30 Pro forma net tangible book value per share as of June 30, 2013 1.21 Increase in net tangible book value per share attributable to new investors 4.76 Pro forma net tangible book value per share after this offering 5.97 Dilution per share to new investors \$16.03 Dilution per share to new investors \$16.03